-18.1 Basis of Preparation
+18.1 Basis of preparation

 The financial statements of the Club have been prepared using the historical cost basis, except for financial assets at FVPL that have been measured at fair value.
-The Club's functional currency is the Philippine Peso (P) and all amounts are rounded off to the nearest peso, unless otherwise indicated.
+The Club's functional currency is the Philippine Peso

+(P) and all amounts are rounded off to the nearest peso, unless otherwise indicated.

-18.2 Statement of Compliance
+18.2 Statement of compliance

-The financial statements of the Club have been prepared in compliance with the Philippine Financial Reporting Standards (PFRS).
+The financial statements of the Company have been prepared in accordance with Philippines Financial Reporting Standards (PFRS) Accounting Standards.
+PFRS Accounting Standards comprise the following authoritative literature: